ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-A Courtship in Churoh.
-A young gentleman
-happening to sit at church in a pew
-adjoining one in which sat a young lady,
-for whom he conceived a sudden and
-violent passion, was desirous of
-entering into a courtship on the spot,
-but the place not suiting a formal
-declaration, the exigency of the case
-suggested the following plan :He
-politely handed his fair neighbour a
-Bible (open) with a pin stuck in the
-following text :-Second Epistle of St.
-John, verse 5 : &quot;And now I beseech thee,
-lady, not as though I wrote a new
-commandment unto:thee, but that which we
-had from the begining, that we love one
-another.&quot; She returned it, pointing to
 the second chapter of Ruth, verse so:
 &quot;That she fell on her face, and bowed
 herself unto the ground, and said unto